Benin Pet Passport & Import Regulations

-A pet microchip is not required for your dog or cat to enter Benin, but it is recommended that you microchip your pet and register your contact information prior to traveling as a means of identification should your pet be lost or separated from you.
+A pet microchip is not required for your dog or cat to enter Benin, but it is strongly recommended that you microchip your pet as it is the most accepted form of identification available.

 If your pet does not have a registered microchip, make sure your pets are wearing tags that identify them and have contact information for the owner.

-Dogs and cats must be vaccinated against rabies between 30 days and 12 months of entering Benin.
+All dogs and cats entering Benin must be vaccinated against rabies between 30 days and 12 months of import.

-Shortly prior to travel, a health certificate for Benin should be completed by a licensed veterinarian in your country.
+Shortly prior to travel, a pet health certificate for Benin should be issued by a licensed veterinarian in the origination country.
 This certificate as well as the rabies certificate must be submitted to the Consulate for endorsement.

 An import permit is not required when entering Benin with a personal pet.

-A treatment for ticks and tapeworm is not required but recommended due to the availability of these products in Benin.
+A treatment for parasites by your veterinarian is not required but recommended due to the availability of these products in Benin.

 Entering Benin by Air

 Pets must enter Benin at the Cotonou Cadjehoun Airport in Cotonou.
 Pets can enter Benin in the cabin, as checked baggage or as air cargo.